-The Colorado Court of Appeals issued its opinion in In re Marriage of de Koning on Thursday, January 2, 2014.
+The Colorado Court of Appeals issued its opinion in Grant Brothers Ranch, LLC v.
+Antero Resources Piceance Corp. on Thursday, December 1, 2016.

 Subject Matter Jurisdiction—Summary Judgment—Exhaustion of Administrative Remedies—Dismissal Without Prejudice.

 Antero Resources Piceance Corporation (Antero), an oil and gas exploration and production company, received approval from the Colorado Oil and Gas Conservation Commission (the Commission) to establish a drilling and spacing unit to produce oil and gas.
 Antero wanted to produce oil and gas underlying Grant Brothers Ranch, LLC’s (Grant Brothers) property, which was within the unit, but Grant Brothers refused Antero’s offer to lease the minerals or participate in their production.
 Antero then requested that the Commission pool all nonconsenting interests in the unit and allow Antero to produce and sell the oil and gas of the nonconsenting owners.
 Following a hearing, the Commission granted the request.
 A year and a half later, to produce from a deeper formation, Antero sought to establish a new unit within the same lands.
 Again, Antero asked Grant Brothers to participate in their production, and Grant Brothers refused.
 Following objection by Grant Brothers and a hearing, the Commission granted this request and issued an order pooling all nonconsenting interests in the second unit.
 Pursuant to these pooling orders, Grant Brothers was entitled to receive its interest in the proceeds from the production and sale of oil and gas from wells in the units after the wells reached “payout.”
 Antero was required to furnish Grant Brothers monthly statements concerning its costs and proceeds.